chromestone/Advances-In-XR/index.md

 Even though we have to take fig. 1 with a grain of salt, we created this graph because we think it is an interesting way to present our results.

 From fig. 2 we see that the baseline model scored 61.3% on the original AffectNet dataset and the finetuned modoel scored 43.32% on the augmented dataset.
-We also see that our model scored 57.14% evaluated on the compressed augmented dataset.
+We also see that our model scored 57.14% when evaluated on the compressed augmented dataset.

 This looks like as if we need a handicap to even come close to SOTA.
 Even if we did, that is impressive given the fact that we have no mouth to work with!
 But let us consider this from another perspective.